A generalisation of the deformation variety: Porous horo-normal surfaces

-\begin{defn} The move of {\bf inserting a pillow} alters a tetrahedralisation $\mathcal{T}$ as follows: take a pair of triangles of $\mathcal{T}$ which share an edge $e$, open up a gap between the two pairs of faces of tetrahedra that meet at the pair of triangles and insert a pillow between them.
-There is an analogous pillow insertion if the pair of triangles is the same triangle twice, with the edge $e$ being one of its edges: we open up a gap between the pair of faces of tetrahedra that meet at the triangle, and insert a pillow folded over on itself along $e$. \end{defn} \begin{rmk} Inserting a pillow corresponds to Matveev's lune move (definition 1.2.9 of \cite{matveev}). \end{rmk} \begin{defn} In the new tetrahedralisation, $\mathcal{T}'$, in place of the edge $e$ there are two corresponding edges $e^\uparrow$ and $e^\downarrow$, and in place of each triangle involved are two corresponding triangles, each of which shares the same vertices as the edge or triangle it came from.
+\begin{defn} The move of {\bf inserting a pillow} alters a triangulation $\mathcal{T}$ as follows.
+Take a pair of triangles of $\mathcal{T}$ which share an edge $e$, open up a gap between the two pairs of faces of tetrahedra that meet at the pair of triangles and insert a pillow between them. \end{defn} \begin{rmk} Inserting a pillow corresponds to Matveev's lune move (Definition 1.2.9 of \cite{matveev}). \end{rmk} \begin{defn} In the new triangulation, $\mathcal{T}'$, in place of the edge $e$ there are two corresponding edges $e^\uparrow$ and $e^\downarrow$, and in place of each triangle involved are two corresponding triangles, each of which shares the same vertices as the edge or triangle it came from.
 We refer to these edges and triangles as {\bf splits} of $e$ and the original triangle respectively.
-If we go on to make further pillow insertions we will also recursively refer to splits of those splits as splits. \end{defn}
+If we go on to make further pillow insertions we will also recursively refer to splits of those splits of $e$ as splits of $e$. \end{defn}